premvarijakzhan/premvarijakzhan/README.md

 ### Education

-- **Master of Technology in Artificial Intelligent Systems**, National University of Singapore (NUS-ISS), Current
+- **Master of Technology in Artificial Intelligent Systems**, National University of Singapore, Current

 ### Entrepreneurial Spirit